Close

 Step 5: Submit Application and Biometrics

 Your biometric data (fingerprints and digital photograph) will be collected during your appointment and remains valid for 5 years.
 Children under 12 do not need to provide this data, and you do not need to provide fingerprints again if applying within 5 years.
-Pay the required visa fee: €80 for adults, €40 for children aged 6-12, and free for children under 6.
-A VFS service charge of $32.50 per application applies at visa application centers.
+Pay the required visa fee: €90 for adults, €45 for children aged 6–11, and free for children under 6.
+A VFS service charge applies at visa application centers; the exact amount varies by country.
 You will be asked to submit your passport, which cannot be taken home while your application is being processed.

 Step 6: Track Processing Status